wineslab/colosseum-scope-e2/README.md

 - `RIC_HOST`: IP address of the near-real-time RIC to connect to.
 This is the IP of the LXC container running the near-real-time RIC in Colosseum, or of the e2term container in a local deployment
 - `RIC_PORT`: port the near-real-time RIC is listening to
 - `INTERFACE_TO_RIC`: interface used by the host to reach the near-real-time RIC
+- `JSON_FORMAT`: if enabled, transmit the control metrics as JSON formatted string, and also expects to receive control messages from the RIC as JSON-formatted strings
 - `DEBUG`: if enabled (set to `1`), the E2 termination will transmit test metrics to the subscribed xApp.
 If disabled (set to `0`), run-time metrics corresponding to the served users will be transmitted.
 By default, these metrics are taken from the SCOPE CSV-formatted metrics [directory](https://github.com/wineslab/colosseum-scope/tree/main/radio_code/scope_config/metrics/csv).
-The freshness of these metrics can be tuned from the `DELTA_TS_S` in the [csv_reader.h](src/du_app/csv_reader.h) file.
+The freshness in seconds of these metrics can be tuned from the `DELTA_TS_S` constant in the [csv_reader library](src/du_app/csv_reader/src/lib.rs) file.

 ## E2 metrics

-The transmitted metrics can be selected by updating the `readMetricsInteractive` method in `csv_reader.c`.
+The transmitted metrics can be selected by updating the `read_metrics_interactive` function in the [csv_reader library](src/du_app/csv_reader/src/lib.rs), which has been rewritten in Rust.
 By default, we provide a profile that reports on a custom E2SM the following KPMs:
 - `slice_id`: the ID of the slice on which the user is allocated
 - `dl_buffer [bytes]`: the occupancy (in bytes) of the RLC buffer of bearer associated to the user
 - `tx_brate downlink [Mbps]`: the transmit bitrate of the user, in downlink, in Mbps